Because I’m kind of elusive, and I’m ready to share a little more about myself…

-- Before completing my diploma in Holistic Nutrition at the Institute of Holistic Nutrition in Toronto, I attended the University of Guelph-Humber for Media Studies and Creative Photography.
+- Before completing my diploma in Holistic Nutrition at the Institute of Holistic Nutrition in Toronto, and then becoming a Functional Medicine Certified Health Coach through The Functional Medicine Coaching Academy I attended the University of Guelph-Humber.
+I graduated with an honours degree in Media Studies and a diploma in Creative Photography.
 I definitely love photography and visual imagery and still practice what I learned in that program.
-Before that, I attended the University of Guelph for a year in the Fine Arts program.
-It wasn’t for me…
+Before that, I attended the University of Guelph for a year in the Studio Art (Fine Arts) program.
+It wasn’t for me.

 - I’m an interesting mix of introvert and extrovert.
 I love my alone time, but also thrive in the company of others whom I really jive with.
 There are times I want to be social, and times I don’t.
 Time is a precious commodity, and I am selective with those who I share my time with.
-As an empath I am pretty sensitive to the energy of others, so bad energy can really throw me off.
-I’m working on being more resistant to that…
+As an empath I am pretty receptive to the energy of others, so crappy energy can throw me off and I have to consciously make sure not to absorb it.

-- My happy place is a warm, sunny day, in the garden (or alternatively, in nature… the woods?).
-Cultivating and growing plants truly feeds my soul.
-The dark side to this (quite literally) is that Canadian winters can really get me down…
+- My happy place is a warm, sunny day in the garden.
+Cultivating and growing plants and growing my own food truly feeds my soul.
+The dark side to this (quite literally) is that Canadian winters can really get me down!

 - My eating style is not defined by any one specific “diet”, but I associate myself closest with the Bulletproof and Paleo communities.
 Basically my food choices are based on the premise of REAL FOOD (aka unprocessed) and lots of vegetables but I am not strictly limiting or obsessive about it.